streamnative/function-mesh-website/docs/scaling.md

 Autoscaling monitors your Pods and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.
 With autoscaling, it is easy to set up Pods scaling for resources in minutes.
 The service provides a simple, powerful user interface that lets you build scaling plans for resources.

-### HPA(horizontal-Pod-autoscaling)
+### Horizontal Pod Autoscaling (HPA)

-In Kubernetes, a HorizontalPodAutoscaler automatically updates a workload resource (such as a Deployment or StatefulSet), with the aim of automatically scaling the workload to match demand.
+Kubernetes provides the [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-Pod-autoscale/) to automatically scale a workload resource (such as a Deployment or StatefulSet) as required.

-Horizontal scaling means that the response to increased load is to deploy more Pods.
+Horizontal scaling increases loads by deploying more Pods.

 #### How it works